Swiss-system tournament: Dutch system

+This pairing system may have some issues with competitive integrity if a tournament where this system is used has qualifiers leading to it.
+For example, suppose a certain qualifier determines the 5th-8th seeds in an 8-team Swiss-style tournament.
+If the Dutch system is used, players or teams in the qualifier may be incentivized to not do their best, as doing so might make them play against the 1st seed on the first round, decreasing their chances of having a good score.
+Conversely, for knockout tournaments, the highest seed is usually paired with the lowest, the 2nd highest with the 2nd lowest, and so on.
+This incentivizes players or teams to do their best and get a higher seed so that they can play against lower-seeded players/teams.

 Monrad system

-The players are first ranked based on their score, then on their starting number (which can be random or based on seeding).
+The players are first ranked based on their scores, then on their starting numbers (which can be random or based on seeding).
 Then #1 meets #2, #3 meets #4, etc., with modifications made to ensure that other rules are adhered to.
-Players are sorted by score (not score groups) and original rank, then each player paired to the next opponent, typically excluding repeats.
-This is more suitable for smaller numbers of competitors.
+Players are sorted by scores (not score groups) and original ranks, then each player is paired to the next opponent, typically excluding repeats.

 The Monrad system used in chess in Denmark is quite simple, with players initially ranked at random, and pairings modified only to avoid players meeting each other twice.
-The Norwegian system has an optional seeding system for the first round pairings, and within a score group, the pairing algorithm endeavours to give players alternating colors.
+The Norwegian system has an optional seeding system for the first-round pairings, and within a score group, the pairing algorithm endeavors to give players alternating colors.

-The Monrad pairing system is widely used in Scrabble and is known as the King Of The Hill format.
-It is considered to be distinct from the Swiss pairing system.

-Final scores and tie-breaking

-There is a fixed number of rounds.
-After the last round, players are ranked by their score.
-If players remain tied, a tie-break score is used, such as the sum of all opponents' scores (Buchholz chess rating).